-- Planning Committee receives reports on planning service performance including - The speed of determining applications for major development; - The quality of decisions made by the authority on applications for major development; - > The speed of determining applications for non-major development; - > The quality of decisions made by the authority on applications for non-major development. - Carried out the annual review of the minerals & legal finance plan. - Designated that part of Hayfield parish that is within the Peak District National Park Authority boundary as a neighbourhood area under Schedule 9 of the Town and Country Planning Act 1990. - Planning Committee adopted the Peak District National Park Transport Design Guide Supplementary Planning Document (SPD) as part of the Authority's suite of Development Management Documents. - Adoption of Supplementary Planning Document for Residential Annexes in 2021. - Work Programmes published for meetings of the Authority and its Committees. - Continued to facilitate a large number of speakers at Authority and Committee meetings through our Public Participation Scheme despite need to switch to virtual meetings due to the Covid-19 Pandemic situation.
+- Planning Committee receives reports on planning service performance including - > The speed of determining applications for major development; - The quality of decisions made by the authority on applications for major development; - > The speed of determining applications for non-major development; - > The quality of decisions made by the authority on applications for non-major development. - Carried out the annual review of the minerals & legal finance plan. - Designated that part of Hayfield parish that is within the Peak District National Park Authority boundary as a neighbourhood area under Schedule 9 of the Town and Country Planning Act 1990. - Planning Committee adopted the Peak District National Park Transport Design Guide Supplementary Planning Document (SPD) as part of the Authority's suite of Development Management Documents. - Adoption of Supplementary Planning Document for Residential Annexes in 2021. - Adoption of Supplementary Planning Document for conversion of historic buildings in January 2022. - Work Programmes published for meetings of the Authority and its Committees. - Continued to facilitate a large number of speakers at Authority and Committee meetings through our Public Participation Scheme despite need to switch to virtual meetings due to the Covid-19 Pandemic situation.
 We adapted our scheme to fit the virtual meetings and enable the public to still take part.
+Following the return to face to face meetings but within current Covid-19 guidance we have kept some aspects of the adaptations of the scheme.